zhcong1991/log/README.md

-# cclog
+# log
-Logger for Golang
+log system for golang